OpenSTREAM-solvers/openstream/_sources/Usage/gettingStarted.rst.txt

 MATLAB-Python compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before using the OpenSTREAM, we need to make sure Python with the
+Before using OpenSTREAM, we need to make sure Python with the appropriate
-appropriate version is installed, and MATLAB knows the location of the
+version is installed, and MATLAB knows the location of the Python
-Python executable.
+executable.
 The following instructions are from the
 `CoolPropWrapper <https://github.com/mfval/CoolPropWrapper>`_ repo.

 1. Determine which versions of Python are compatible with your version